 NG: No Growth; PG: Poor Growth; MG: Moderate Growth; GG: Good Growth; EG: Excellent Growth

-Six possible chrome metal resistant bacterial strains have already been reported by Ranjithkumar and Mahalingam (2016) [30].
-These strains were identified by cultivating them in nutrient agar medium based on chromium under varied environmental conditions.
-In a similar vein, bacterial strains that were discovered and identified by Nihar and Varsha (2010) demonstrated chromium resistance [27].
-The ability of the bacterial strains to withstand and grow at various chromium (VI) concentrations was also reported by Seema et al. (2012) [31].
+Six possible chrome metal-resistant bacterial strains have already been reported by Ranjithkumar and Mahalingam [30].
+These strains were identified by cultivating them in a nutrient agar medium based on chromium under varied environmental conditions.
+In a similar vein, bacterial strains that were discovered and identified by Mehta and Vaidya [27] demonstrated chromium resistance.
+The ability of the bacterial strains to withstand and grow at various chromium (VI) concentrations was also reported by Tharannum et al. [31].
 The bacterial strains showed optimal growth at high chromium (VI) concentrations, which they can tolerate up to 500 mg/L.

 a) |